 Note: The schools of Medicine, Dental Medicine and Veterinary Medicine do not accept SAT/ACT scores in lieu of Psychometric Test scores.

 Candidates who are uncertain whether they are required to take the SAT or the Psychometric Entrance Test should contact their admissions advisor.

 Registration materials supplied (for a nominal fee) – American Center, 19 Keren Hayesod St., Jerusalem, Tel: 02-6252376

 In Israel and Abroad

 U.S. - Israel Education Foundation, 1 Ben Yehuda St., Tel Aviv, Tel: 03-5172131 www.fulbright.org.il

 Register Online – College Board SAT Program: www.collegeboard.com

 Interpreting Test Results

 The Hebrew University converts SAT scores using criteria that take into account both the similarities and differences between the SAT and the Psychometric Test.

 The conversion of the old SAT is carried out on the Reading and Math sections only; the University does not use the score on the Writing section.
 The highest combined score from one examination session is accepted.
-The Faculty of Science, School of Pharmacy and Department of Psychobiology give a greater weight to the Math score (67% Math and 33% ERW).
+Some programs give a greater weight to the Math score (67% Math and 33% ERW).
 Conversion tables are available on the following link.
-The type of score used and the scores required for 2017/2018 are updated regularly on the website.
+The type of score used and the scores required for the various majors are updated regularly on the website.